EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 ![Instance details](ecas-instance.png)

-- **Cluster's size and name**: the name of the cluster and the maximum number of nodes of the cluster, without including the front-end.
+- **Cluster's size and name**: the name of the cluster and the maximum number of nodes of the cluster, without including the frontend.
 This value indicates the maximum number of working nodes that the cluster can scale to.
-Initially, the cluster is created with the front-end and only one working node: the other working nodes will be powered on on-demand.
+Initially, the cluster is created with the frontend and only one working node: the other working nodes will be powered on on-demand.

 ![Cluster size and name](ecas-size.png)